openharmony/docs/en/application-dev/reference/apis/js-apis-enterprise-deviceControl.md

-# @ohos.enterprise.deviceControl (Device Control Management)
+# @ohos.enterprise.deviceControl (Device Control)

-The **deviceControl** module provides APIs for device control, which can only be called by device administrator applications.
+The **deviceControl** module provides APIs for device control, which can be called only by device administrator applications.

 > **NOTE**
 >
 > The initial APIs of this module are supported since API version 10.
 Newly added APIs will be marked with a superscript to indicate their earliest API version.
+> The APIs of this module can be called only after a [device administrator application](js-apis-enterprise-adminManager.md#adminmanagerenableadmin) is enabled.

 ## Modules to Import